memetic007/Extract2JSON/README.md

 takes the JSON output of extract2json.py and converts it into JSON representing nested Topic and Post Python objects.
 The Post object contains a field, "text", that is a list of strings that holds the post text.

-The JSON output is easily converitable back to the Python data structures and I'm 98.65% sure the same is true for Dart.
+The JSON output is easily converitable back to the Python and Dart structures and pretty confident most object oriented languages will be able to use it.

 example: python remoteexec.py --username username --password yourpassword -- "extract -s -1 news,pol,welltech" | python extract2json.py | python makeobjects.py

 There is a test mode for standalone testing:  python makeobjects.py -test

 In test mode rather than reading from stdin, a sample of output from extract2json.py is read in from linejson.txt which is included in the repository.

+The default behavior is to return a JSON list that can be converted into a list of topics which contains Posts.

+There is an addiitonal behavior that can be used by passing the -conf flag.
+When used, the output will be a JSON list that can be converted into a list of Conferences which contains Topics which contains Posts.
+Exeample: python makeobjects2json.py -conf

+See the Conf, Topic, and Post classes in the classes.py file for the data structures.